Brussels City Museum: Neo-Gothic building

 By the mid-19th century, the state of the building had deteriorated and a comprehensive renovation was sorely needed.
 Under the impulse of the city's then-mayor, Charles Buls, it was reconstructed once again between 1874 and 1896, in its current neo-Gothic form, by the architect Victor Jamaer, in the style of his mentor Eugène Viollet-le-Duc.
 On that occasion, Jamaer built two galleries and a central tower.
-He also adorned the facade with statues and other decorations.
+He also adorned the façade with statues and other decorations.
 At the rear, he added a new, much more sober wing in Flemish neo-Renaissance style.
 The new King's House was officially inaugurated in 1896.

 During the works, the fountain-sculpture of the Counts of Egmont and Horn was moved to the Square du Petit Sablon/Kleine Zavelsquare, where it now has its back to the Egmont Palace.
 Despite the fountain's move, the memory of the martyrs is still present at the site of their execution through commemorative plaques in French and Dutch, present since 1911 on either side of the entrance to the building, and replacing a previous plaque written only in French and sealed in the sidewalk.

 The current building, whose interior was renovated in 1985, has housed the Brussels City Museum since 1887.
 From 1928, the entire building was assigned to the museum's collections.
 After transformations, it reopened its doors in 1935 on the occasion of the Brussels International Exposition.
-In 1936, it was designated a historic site at the same time as the Town Hall, and in 1998 a UNESCO World Heritage Site with the rest of the Grand-Place.
+On 9 March 1936, it was designated a historic monument, at the same time as the Town Hall.
+It is a UNESCO World Heritage Site since 1998 as part of the registration of the Grand-Place.